Ann Arbor Academy, in partnership with the Ann Arbor Driving School, offers specialized Session 1 classes for neurodiverse learners.

 Classes are open to any individual who wishes to learn to drive, but the classes are geared toward meeting the needs of high school students and young adults with autism.
 They are smaller than average, meet for more sessions than usual, have more driving time built in, and take into account sensory needs.
 The instructors have experience with teaching students on the autism spectrum.
-There is no age limit.
+Students must be at least 14 years and 8 months old to register - there is no maximum age limit.
 Students must be physically able to operate a car, and be able to communicate with instructors in class and during driving practice.

 Only Session 1 is offered at Ann Arbor Academy, and the current cost is $1,050.
 Session 2 classes can be scheduled directly through the Ann Arbor Driving School.